saiveerateja2000/sonarqube/sonar-jenkins-configuration.md

 4. **Create Webhook**:

-this is used to communicate to the jenkins to send the status of the quality gate report
+This is used to communicate to the jenkins to send the status of the quality gate report
    * Navigate to the project → `Project Settings` → `Webhooks`
    * Create a new webhook: